 There isn’t any reason you need to soak and cook dried beans to make this chicken soup recipe.
 Just keep it simple and use canned white beans.
 Any variety you like is fine; I prefer the consistency of Great Northern or navy beans.

 I use traditional veggies that you’d use in any good chicken soup; carrots, onion, and celery.
 Feel free to use up any leftover veggies or odds and ends from your produce drawer.
 Corn would be a great addition, as would green beans.

 Kitchen Tip – Secret Flavor Weapon

-The nuanced flavor from the earthy sage comes through and when mixed with the cumin and other flavorings makes for a soothing, Southwest comfort food meal.
-This really takes the thick broth to another flavor level.
-Enjoy!
+The nuanced flavor from fresh sage is my secret flavor enhancer!
+When mixed with the cumin and other spices makes for a soothing, Southwest comfort food meal.
+The sage really takes the thick broth of the green chile chicken soup to another flavor level.

-- 1 lb roasted chicken meat (See Note 1)
+- 1 lb cooked chicken meat (See Note 1)

 - 3 tbsp butter

 - 2 cloves garlic chopped